xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::If_Match($string = null)`

-Returns an array of ETag values, or `null` if the field value is invalid.
+Returns an array of ETag values, or `null` if the field value is malformed.

 Example: